Sure, some could argue Sicamous is not the best place in the world. You are entitled to your opinion even if it is wrong.

 Fishing is arguably the one thing you can do year round in Sicamous.
 The only time you can’t fish is if the lake is frozen over as no ice fishing is allowed.
 However that doesn’t mean there aren’t plenty of rivers and streams you can fish.

-Shuswap Lake is home to many different species of fish including sturgeon, salmon, and trout.
+Shuswap Lake is home to many different species of fish including salmon, char, and trout.

 The most common fish tend to be rainbow trout, kokanee, and lake trout.
 However the lake is also home to bull trout, steelhead, and whitefish among others.